 Consider placenta previa in all women who have vaginal bleeding after 20 weeks.

-For most first bleeding episodes before 36 weeks, recommend hospitalization, modified activity, and abstinence from sexual intercourse.
+For most first bleeding episodes before 36 weeks, recommend hospitalization, modified activity, and abstinence from sexual activity.

-Consider corticosteroids to accelerate fetal lung maturity if delivery may be needed before about 34 weeks or if bleeding occurs between 34 and 36 weeks in patients who have not required corticosteroids before 34 weeks.
+Consider corticosteroids to accelerate fetal lung maturity if delivery may be required before 34 weeks or if bleeding occurs between 34 and 36 weeks in patients who have not been given corticosteroids before 34 weeks.